-- May submit EPA form 6100-2 DBE Subcontractor Participation Form to Charles Hayes, EPA Region 4 DBE Coordinator (§33.302(e)). - Must complete EPA form 6100-3 DBE Program Subcontractor Performance Form, and submit it to the prime contractor soliciting services from the subcontractor prior to the opening of bids for the prime contract.
+- May submit EPA Form 6100-2 DBE Program Subcontractor Participation Form directly to DOW Project Manager (§33.302(e)).
+NOTE: this requirement has been suspended. - Must complete EPA Form 6100-3 DBE Program Subcontractor Performance Form and submit it to the prime contractor soliciting services prior to the prime contractor opening bids or quotes.
+NOTE: this requirement has been suspended.